Adi-UA/TooManyMatrices/README.md

 # TooManyMatrices

 Have you ever looked at a particularly gnarly math problem and thought, "there is _no way_ I can manually calculate _that_ without messing up"?
-If you have, then `TooManyMatrices` might ease your woes (your discrete math woes anyway) by running those calculations for you.
+If you have, then `TooManyMatrices` might ease your woes (your matrix woes anyway) by running those calculations for you.

-`TooManyMatrices` is a project in discrete mathematics where we ([@AdiUA](https://github.com/Adi-UA) and [@dev-ved30](https://github.com/dev-ved30)) build a website to solve all kinds of discrete math problems that are annoying to compute by hand or calculator.
+`TooManyMatrices` is a project where we ([@AdiUA](https://github.com/Adi-UA) and [@dev-ved30](https://github.com/dev-ved30)) build a website to solve matrix problems that are annoying to compute by hand or calculator.

 [Click here to go to the website](https://toomanymatrices.herokuapp.com/) or copy paste the following URL in your browser: https://toomanymatrices.herokuapp.com/